 Q: Is there anything else I need to know about taking Symbyax?

 Dizziness (and sometimes fainting) caused by a drop in blood pressure may happen with Symbyax, especially when you first start taking this medicine or when the dose is increased.
 Also, Symbyax may impair judgment, thinking, or motor skills.
 You should be careful in operating machinery, including automobiles, until you know how Symbyax affects you.
 Lastly, it is important to avoid overheating and dehydration while taking Symbyax.
 Symbyax may make it harder to lower your body temperature.

 Q: What should I do if I think I have been injured from taking Symbyax?

 Many serious injuries have been linked to the use of Symbyax, particularly birth injuries to children whose mothers were taking the drug.
-If this has happened to you, once you've talked to your doctor, it may be in your best interests to have an experienced product liability attorney review the facts of your case for free.
+If this has happened to you, once you've talked to your doctor, it may be in your best interests to meet with an experienced product liability attorney.
 This can help you protect your right to a legal remedy for any injuries caused by Symbyax use.